nerudaj/Rend/Readme.md

 # Readme

-This project serves as a quickstart for development with dgm-lib so you can start prototyping games fast and easy.
-It comes with simple main menu, options for setting resolution, fullscreen and game audio, simple game loop and also a pause screen.

-There are also some handy primitives already implemented such as event queue.

-The environment also comes with prepared unit testing infrastructure as well as simple benchmarking sandbox.
+This project is my love letter to boomer shooters like Wolfenstein 3D and Doom.
+The 2.5D enigne is hand-written in C++ from scratch, using SFML for graphics, sounds and networking, TGUI for UI, dgm-lib for abstractions over SFML and dgm-fsm-lib for building AI FSM.
+The game is supposed to have competitive modes for 2-4 players.

+You can read about the development process in my [weekly devlogs](https://medium.com/@nerudaj/list/devlogs-rend-97b960bf3cbe).

 ## Dependencies

- * cmake 3.19 - Newer versions might have some issues with FetchContent
+ * cmake 3.26.1 (newest version are not guaranteed to work)
- * newest Visual Studio
+ * newest Visual Studio (v17)

-All required dependencies (dgm-lib, SFML, TGUI, etc) are automatically downloaded and linked via CMake.
-If you want to bump any of them, update `cmake/dependencies.cmake` file.
-First couple of lines contains versions of those dependencies.
-Just bumping the version should be sufficient to update it.
+All required C++ dependencies (dgm-lib, SFML, TGUI, etc) are automatically downloaded and linked via CMake.

 ## How to configure and build